delov23/airport-app-symfony/README.md

 - If time, improve form rendering (a lot repeating)
 - ?USER_EMPLOYEE
 - TEST THE SITE WITH: Unauthenticated people, USER_ROLE people and USER_ADMIN
-- Functions out of the controllers
+- Functions out of the controllers -> callbacks
-- Split logic into an Admin Controller
+- Split logic into an Admin Controller ✅
-- Select menus -> selected attr
+- Select menus -> selected attr ✅